massclown/HalfSwordTrainerMod/README.md

 * If it does not, check that you have the mod files in the right places as explained above.
 * If it does, but the mod does not show UI or does not react to the keyboard shortcuts, check the logs for errors related to `HalfSwordTrainerMod`.

-### I see the HUD/UI of the mod, but values are zero and buttons/menus don't work
+### I see the HUD/UI of the mod, but values are zero, buttons don't work and menus are empty
-That means that `BPModLoaderMod` has worked correctly and loaded our Blueprint mod that is the UI of the mod, but the actual Lua mod named `HalfSwordTrainerMod` can't work due to one of the possible reasons:
+That means that `BPModLoaderMod` has worked correctly and loaded our Blueprint mod (that is the UI of the mod), but the actual Lua mod named `HalfSwordTrainerMod` can't work due to one of the possible reasons:
 * either it is missing in the `Mods` folder entirely,
 * or it is not copied in the correct folder structure (say, the Lua files of the mod must be in `Mods\HalfSwordTrainerMod\scripts\`),